Javonet/javonet-docs/v2/getting-started/installing-javonet-python.md

 :description: This article provides an information about installing Javonet for Python
 :::

-# How to download Javonet package
+#Download Javonet package for Python

-Javonet is available for Windows and Linux environments for many different programming languages as a standard package.
-This section describes how to download Javonet for Python and install required prerequisites.
+Javonet is available for many different programming languages as a standard package.
+This section describes how to download Javonet for Python

-Javonet is available as an Python package called javonet.python.sdk
+Javonet is available as a Python package [javonet-python-sdk](https://pypi.org/project/javonet-python-sdk/).

-Please visit [Javonet Feed](https://dev.azure.com/sdncenterspzoo/JAVONETFEEDS/_artifacts/feed/JavonetTestPublic/UPack/javonet.python.sdk) and follow download instructions